-The most obvious cause of this error are that you forgot to include jQuery before you used it, but there are also more subtle causes that you’ll not see until you deploy your site to production:
+The most obvious cause of this error is that you forgot to include jQuery before you used it, but there are also more subtle causes that you’ll not see until you deploy your site to production.

 If you are using a CDN-hosted version of jQuery such as Google’s Hosted Libraries, these CDNs might be blocked by a filter or proxy service on your customers’ connection.
 We typically see this issue with requests originating from Chinese or Indonesian IP addresses.